AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/file-format.md

 * There are no restrictions on file names.
 When you submit a file to this API, Adobe returns a `file_id` that you can use to track the file.
 The name of the file is recorded under `upload_name` in the response object as well.
 * Adobe supports both `CRLF` and `LF` line breaks to separate rows.
 A line break at the end of a data file is optional.
-* Column header names are not case sensitive.
+* Column header names are not case sensitive (with one exception for customerIDType, see [Use customer ID to identify visitors](mcseed.md).
 * Columns can appear in any order.
 * Key/value pairs in the `QueryString` field are also valid in any order.